-The following hypotheses were developed based on the assumption that different groups of students based on their major field of study exist in terms of their benefits sought from a marketing course.
+The development of the following hypotheses was based on the premise that different groups of students based on their major field of study exist in relation to their benefits expected from a marketing course.
 Thus:

-H1.
-Student groups seeking different benefits (payback) from a marketing course will display differences in demographic characteristics in terms of (a) gender, (b) age, and (c) year of study.

-H2.
-Student groups seeking different benefits (payback) from a marketing course will display differences in student characteristics in terms of (a) interest, (b) confidence, (c) evaluation, (d) comparison, (e) reason for choosing, and (f) career perception
+- H1.
+Student groups seeking different benefits (payback) from a marketing course will display differences in demographic characteristics with regards to (a) gender, (b) age, and (c) year of study. - H2.
+Student groups seeking different benefits (payback) from a marketing course will display differences in student characteristics with regards to (a) interest, (b) confidence, (c) evaluation, (d) comparison, (e) reason for choosing, and (f) career perception - H3.

-H3.
 Student groups seeking different benefits (payback) from a marketing course will display differences in the amount of hours of study in (a) preparing for a marketing course and (b) preparing for all courses.